tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## JIRA for IBM UrbanCode Build

 JIRA is an issue tracking product, developed by Atlassian.
-It is used for bug tracking, issue tracking and project management.
-This plugin provides a integrations with JIRA.
-Issues can be reported on, commented on, updated and
+It is used for bug tracking, issue tracking and projectmanagement.

 ---